Trams in Brno: Prime of the Brno tram

 After the formation of Czechoslovakia in 1918, the Society of Brno Trams (Společnost brněnských elektrických pouličních drah) was established.
 The Society's first task was to renovate the cars and tracks that had dilapidated during the war.
 Beginning in 1924 new lines were built, and a few years later the Society of Brno Trams began to focus on the construction of a second track for far-lane routes.

 By 1938, a total of eight routes were in operation.
 In 1942, the Lokalbahn Brünn-Lösch/Brno-Líšeň, a classic train, was transferred and transformed into a train capable of traveling by a streetcar track.
+Since the 1960s the network has been gradually been upgraded to light rail standards.
+New sections were built with dedicated right-of-way and designed for maximum speeds of 80 km/h, however such speeds were never put in practice.

 Future

-For a long time, Brno metro and underground railway both have been considered, to create the second metro in Czech Republic after Prague Metro.
-As of 2022, no plans have been confirmed.
-No plans have been laid for extending existing lines, however, new sections have been proposed including a turn-off from the line in Starý Lískovec to the University Campus and the extension of the line in Bystrc to the Kamechy housing estate.
+For a long time, Brno metro and underground railway have both been considered, to create a second metro in the Czech Republic after the Prague Metro.
+As of 2025, no plans have been confirmed.

+In 2020s, a short line to Masaryk University campus and a university hospital was opened.
+Another extension from Bystrc to Kamechy is under construction.
+Both these extensions include tunnels.